 - Fewer headaches & allergy symptoms

-These are some of the purported benefits one experiences on a raw food diet.
-Who wouldn’t want these benefits?
+Sounds enticing, right?
 Add to that feeling virtuous for being a raw food vegan (save the planet and the animals!), and it seems like a win.
 Or is it?

 What is a Raw Food Diet?